Radon in Homes and Other Dwellings

 What is radon?

-Radon is a colourless, odorless radioactive gas that is released naturally from traces of uranium in soil and rock.
-It can be found in varying levels around the world.
+Radon is a colourless, odourless radioactive gas that is released from the breakdown of uranium that is naturally present in rock, soil, and groundwater.

 How is radon measured?

 Radon in air is measured in Becquerels per cubic meter (Bq/m3), a measure of radioactive decay per second.
 Indoors, radon can be measured using both long-term (3 months to a year) and short-term (2 to 7 days) tests.

 Long-term testing is recommended to provide an accurate measurement of radon concentrations in a home and building.
 Long-term testing is easy to conduct and can be done using do-it-yourself radon test kits.
 These kits contain small wall-mounted radon detectors that are placed in the home for 3 months or longer (6 to 12 months is recommended).
 Other types of radon detectors can be used to conduct short-term tests, but because radon levels can vary greatly over a period of 24 hours, very short-term tests (2 to 7 days) are not recommended.

 What are the guidelines levels for radon?